lana-20/select-devices-for-testing/README.md

 # Selecting Devices and OS Versions for Testing

-I need to pick 4 devices for testing, with their respective hardware and software versions.
+I need to pick 4 devices for testing, with their respective hardware and software versions - model / OS version.
 Which iOS and Android devices do I choose?

+When I start working on a new project, I need to know what I’m testing on.
+I’m a QA who has to know which devices to order.
+I’m the one who can tell the person in charge of the expense account in my company which devices my team needs.
+How to approach the decision of selecting devices for testing?

 When selecting devices and OS versions for testing, I ask myself the following questions:
 - What are the most used mobile OSs?